Nature reserves and protected areas

 Stavrovouni–Lefkara Protected Landscape

 The Stavrovouni-Lefkara Hills region forms a distinctive landscape in southeastern Cyprus where forested mountain slopes meet traditional agricultural communities.
-The Stavrovouni Forest has an extent of approximately 19 square kilometres, with its highest peak reaching 688 metres at the center, where the historic monastery stands. alltrails-com This protected landscape extends from the Stavrovouni Forest in the east through the rolling hills surrounding the villages of Pano and Kato Lefkara.
+The Stavrovouni Forest has an extent of approximately 19 square kilometres, with its highest peak reaching 688 metres at the center, where the historic monastery stands.
+This protected landscape extends from the Stavrovouni Forest in the east through the rolling hills surrounding the villages of Pano and Kato Lefkara.
 The terrain features pine-covered ridges, rocky outcrops, cultivated terraces, and valleys carved by seasonal streams.
 There are over 200 types of plants in the Stavrovouni Forest, 22 of them being endemic.
-The area serves as an important ecological corridor connecting different habitat types and supporting diverse wildlife populations across varying elevations…
+The area serves as an important ecological corridor connecting different habitat types and supporting diverse wildlife populations across varying elevations and…

 Read more